PA0SNY

 I program the memories using te FTB software as developed by Bob Freeth, G4HFQ.

-A very sturdy bloke, that I once dropped on a concrete floor.
+A very sturdy unit, that I once dropped on a concrete floor.
 I can't even find the dent anymore.

 UV-3R porto

 A disadvantage is that it comes with two antennas.
 One for 2 and one for 70.
 As I use it mainly for UHF this is not such a problem.
-We have a fine repeater nearby whach covers Haarlem's city center nicely (PI2HLM, 430.250, 88,5 Hz)
+We have a fine repeater nearby which covers Haarlem's city center nicely, just sitting in the living room (PI2HLM, 430.250, 88,5 Hz).

 Boafeng UV-5R

 This is the second Baofeng porto that I acquired.
 The UV-5R is really versatile and comes with one combi antenna.
 It has dual watch.
-Like all Baofeng units, programming goes best with CHIRP.
+Programming goes with CHIRP.
 Advantage over the FT-60 is the more modern display, showing the two active frequencies/memories.
-But it has no AM reception and no Airband, so FT-60 is more favourable.
+But it has no AM reception and no Airband, so FT-60 is my favourite.

 Baofeng BF888S This is the simplest Baofeng porto that I acquired, the BF888S.
-No display here and only 10 memories for UHR.
+No display here and only 10 memories for UHF.
 That's it.
 The chosen memory is announced aurally.

 Quancheng UV-K6 start Quanshen UV-K6 Airband